 If you have dry or combination skin (I personally have dry skin), using a light-weight moisturizing is always better during the day and at night, you can use a heavier hydrating cream.

-Moreover, applying my 4-step daily skincare routine will ensure that your moisturizing is deeply absorbed into the skin.
+Moreover, applying my simple daily skincare routine will ensure that your moisturizing is deeply absorbed into the skin.

 Some K-beauty experts recommend using an exfoliator 2-3 times a week is good for the skin and it may be true for some.

 Personally, I don’t believe in using exfoliators that often.

 My husband, who has oily skin, has used scrubs for the longest time of his life, but that did not improve his skin from breaking out or becoming less oily.
 Forcibly removing the natural oil of your skin will cause your skin to produce more oil.